A. B. and C.: Plot summary

-On the first two nights, Number Six is sedated through his evening tea, brought to Number Fourteen's laboratory, injected with the drug, and connected to the machine.
-Numbers Two and Fourteen watch events unfold in Number Six's visions of the party, and then insert, separately, the dossiers for "A" and "B", agents with known ties to Number Six.
-During the first night with "A", a defector, Number Six refuses to sell his secrets to "A", and then escapes from being kidnapped by "A" and his henchmen.
-During the second night with "B", a female spy, Number Six avoids answering her questions regarding his departure.
-Number Fourteen uses the machine to speak directly to Number Six via "B", but he becomes suspicious and when "B" is threatened by hostile agents to be killed, he does not stop to save her.
-Number Two determines that neither "A" nor "B" is the person they seek, and Number Six is returned each night to his home.
-After the second night, dim memories of the experiment lead Number Six to follow Number Fourteen around the Village, eventually coming across her laboratory.
+On the first two nights, Six is sedated through his evening tea, brought to Number Fourteen's laboratory, injected with the drug, and connected to the machine.
+Two and Fourteen watch events unfold in Six's visions of the party, and then insert, separately, the dossiers for "A" and "B", agents with known ties to Six.
+During the first night with "A", a defector, Six refuses to sell his secrets to "A", and then escapes from being kidnapped by "A" and his henchmen.
+During the second night with "B", a female spy, Six avoids answering her questions regarding his departure.
+Fourteen uses the machine to speak directly to Six via "B", but he becomes suspicious and when "B" is threatened by hostile agents to be killed, he does not stop to save her.
+Two determines that neither "A" nor "B" is the person they seek, and Six is returned each night to his home.
+After the second night, dim memories of the experiment lead Six to follow Fourteen around The Village, eventually coming across her laboratory.
 He dilutes the final injection after verifying the dossier for "C".
-That (third) night, Number Six fakes drinking the drugged tea, and instead acts drugged before he is taken back to the laboratory.
+That (third) night, Six fakes drinking the drugged tea, and instead acts drugged before he is taken back to the laboratory.

-Number Two uses the final dossier on "C", whose true identity is unknown beyond ties to Number Six, with the dream state machine.
-The visions they see of the event are blurred and distorted, a factor that Number Fourteen attributes to the repeated use of the process.
-In the dream, it is revealed that "C" is really Madame Engadine, but she explains that she must take him to her superior, whom Number Fourteen calls "D".
-To Number Two's shock, Number Six reveals that "D" is Number Two.
-As Numbers Two and Fourteen watch in surprise, they discover that Number Six has full control of his dream state.
-He returns to the Village and the laboratory and speaks directly to the dream versions of Numbers Two and Fourteen.
-He hands the dream version of Number Two an envelope which they had believed to contain secret information to sell, but which turns out to be simply travel brochures, and explains that his resignation was not due to having sold out.
-As the dream ends, the broken Number Two is startled as the phone from Number One ominously rings.
+Two uses the final dossier on "C", whose true identity is unknown beyond ties to Six, with the dream state machine.
+The visions they see of the event are blurred and distorted, a factor that Fourteen attributes to the repeated use of the process.
+In the dream, it is revealed that "C" is really Madame Engadine, but she explains that she must take him to her superior, whom Fourteen calls "D".
+To Two's shock, Number Six reveals that "D" is Number Two.
+As Two and Fourteen watch in surprise, they discover that Six has full control of his dream state.
+He returns to the laboratory and speaks directly to the dream versions of Two and Fourteen.
+He hands the dream version of Two an envelope which they had believed to contain secret information to sell, but which turns out to be simply travel brochures, and explains that his resignation was not due to having sold out.
+As the dream ends, the broken Two is startled as the phone from Number One ominously rings.